Exploring a new city comes with a plethora of hiccups. You might have 99 problems, but in Portland, a cup of good coffee isn’t one of them.

 #13.
 Heart Coffee

-Started by a married couple in 2009 who began by roasting beans out of their home, Heart Coffee has a cult following in Portland thanks to their delicious high-quality coffee and Instagram-worthy interiors.
+Started by a married couple that began roasting beans out of their home, Heart Coffee has a cult following in Portland thanks to their delicious high-quality coffee and Instagram-worthy interiors.

 You’ll find folks ardently consumed by laptop screens, coworkers discussing deadlines and excited out-of-towners with cell phones in hand.
 One thing is guaranteed, everyone will leave happy because even the simplest drink is bound to impress at this great Portland cafe.

 - 2111 E Burnside St. Portland, Oregon

 - 5181 SE Woodstock Blvd.
 Portland, Oregon